oleg-putseiko/eslint-plugin-import-fsd/README.md

 ### aliases

-Tells the plugin which aliases are using in your project.
+Tells the plugin which aliases used in your project should be handled.

-The path associated with an alias can be absolute or relative to the root directory specified using the option `rootDir`.
-Other values will not be resolved and will be used as is, because it's possible to identify a third-party package as a layer when it's not.
+The path associated with an alias can be absolute or relative to the project root directory.
+Other values will not be resolved and will be used as is.

 Alias patterns can contain the `*` wildcard that matches any string.
 If it's present, the matching part will be substituted into the path associated with the alias.